On his road to recovery from opioid addiction, Joe, 34, an Ideal Option patient in Maryland, took many detours.

 Strategy #4: Stay Connected

-Folks in recovery not only make a point of staying busy but also stay connected with supporters, through 12-step meetings, individual counseling, spiritual groups, or social organizations.
+Folks in recovery should not only make a point of staying busy but also stay connected with supporters, through 12-step meetings, individual counseling, spiritual groups, or social organizations.

 “The more connections you have, the better equipped you are to rebound from a relapse,” says Penny.
 “We don’t want medication to be our patients’ only tool.
 You also need community resources.”